kingces95/kingjs/descriptor/map/README.md

 # @[kingjs](https://www.npmjs.com/package/kingjs)/[descriptor](https://www.npmjs.com/package/@kingjs/descriptor).map
-Updates values of a descriptor using a callback.
+Creates a shallow copy of a descriptor optionally using a callback to transform values.
 ## Usage
 Increment all descriptor values like this:
 ```js